Cigaras/IPTV.bundle/README.md

 3. Try disabling [Direct Play and Direct Stream](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) in Your client settings, this helps 9 of 10 times.
 However some clients do not have these settings, if You're the unlucky one or this does not help, continue to next step:

-4. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usualy Your client is unable to play this stream, try alternative clients; if it works, continue to next step:
+4. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usually Your client is unable to play this stream, try alternative clients; if it works, continue to next step:

 5. Check plugin log file *com.plexapp.plugins.iptv.log*, refer to official Plex support page [Plex Media Server Log Files](https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files) for log file location.